He has a hefty voice with clarion top notes and energy galore.

-Austrian tenor Andreas Schager has been acclaimed throughout Europe and North America for his performances of highly demanding parts of the Heldentenor repertoire.
+Austrian tenor Andreas Schager is acclaimed for his performances of highly demanding parts of the Heldentenor repertoire.

-Mr. Schager starts the 2016-17 season as Florestan in Fidelio conducted by Daniel Barenboim at the Staatsoper Unter den Linden in Berlin and then goes on to sing Tristan in Tristan und Isolde with Teatro dell’Opera di Roma.
-Further engagements this season include his North American debut as Siegfried in Götterdämmerung with the Canadian Opera Company in Toronto and with Hessisches Staatstheater Wiesbaden and Semperoper Dresden, Siegfried in Siegfried in Leipzig and Wiesbaden, and the title role in Parsifal at the Bayreuther Festspiele.
-Future seasons will see him return to the Opéra National de Paris as Parsifal and debut at the Metropolitan Opera in New York.
+He started the 2016-17 season as Florestan in Beethoven’s Fidelio conducted by Daniel Barenboim at the Staatsoper Berlin and then went on to sing Tristan with Teatro dell’Opera di Roma.
+Further engagements included his North American debut as Siegfried in Götterdämmerung with the Canadian Opera Company in Toronto under Johannes Debus and with the Hessisches Staatstheater Wiesbaden and Semperoper Dresden, Siegfried in Siegfried at Oper Leipzig and in Wiesbaden, and the title role in Parsifal at the Bayreuther Festspiele.

 Mr. Schager started the 2015-16 season singing the title role in Tannhäuser at Vlaamse Opera.
 Audiences in Berlin had the opportunity to hear him a number of times at the Staatsoper Berlin as Max in Der Freischütz, Erik in Der fliegende Holländer, the title role in Parsifal under Daniel Barenboim, and at the end of the season as Siegfried in Siegfried and Götterdämmerung, again under Daniel Barenboim.
 He sang Siegmund in Die Walküre in Baden Baden, at Theater Meiningen and at Oper Leipzig, where he also took the stage singing the title role in Rienzi.
 Andreas Schager appeared in two productions at the Mariinsky Theatre in St. Petersburg under Valery Gergiev, repeating Siegfried in Götterdämmerung and singing Tristan in Tristan und Isolde.
 He finished the season with his debut at the Bayreuth Festival as Erik in Der fliegende Holländer and Parsifal, and as soloist in Mahler’s Symphony No. 8 at the Lucerne Festival under Riccardo Chailly.
 In addition to his close collaboration with Daniel Barenboim and Valery Gergiev, Mr. Schager also appeared in concert twice with Marek Janowski and the Rundfunk-Sinfonieorchester Berlin, singing Beethoven’s Symphony No. 9 at the Konzerthaus Berlin and singing Siegfried at the Bunka Kaikan Hall in Tokyo.
 Another concert highlight was his performance of Schönberg’s Gurrelieder at L’Opéra Bastille in Paris under Philippe Jordan.